joacocruz6/RubyScrapper/README.md

 - byebug (debuger gem)
 - unittesting
 # Objective
 The objective is to understand how to make a scrapper of pages with ruby, to make a good and usefull software this way on the future.
+So for now it's just a play scrapper on ruby